 Article II of the original MISSAR Constitution stated: "The object and purpose of this society is to keep alive among ourselves and our descendants the patriotic spirit of the men who, in military, naval, or civil service, by their acts or counsel achieved American independence."

-Today, the MISSAR has grown to nearly 500 members and has eleven chapters representing all areas of the state.
+Today, the MISSAR has grown to over 500 members and has twelve chapters representing all areas of the state.

 American partiotism and history is promoted by the SAR through a variety of youth-oriented scholarship and awards programs, including oration and essay contests, sponsorship of community service organizations, and outreach activities.